Viruses that can lead to cancer

 HIV, the virus that causes acquired immune deficiency syndrome (AIDS), doesn’t appear to cause cancers directly.
 But HIV infection increases a person’s risk of getting several types of cancer, especially some linked to other viruses.

-HIV is spread through semen, vaginal fluids, blood, and breast milk from an HIV-infected person.
+HIV can be spread through semen, vaginal fluids, blood, and breast milk from an HIV-infected person.
 Known routes of spread include:

 - Unprotected sex (oral, vaginal, or anal) with an HIV-infected person